Eisenmonoxid/S6Patcher/README.md

 - Can set the maximum zoom level in the game.
 - Can set the Large Address Aware Flag for more usable memory.
 - Can fix the "Meldungsstau" - Bug in the game (and other bugs in the Lua-Script).
-- Can set the highest quality ground textures.
+- Can enable highest quality ground textures or set a custom value.
 -> History Editions from Steam will need to be extracted with the tool "Steamless" first!
 ```
 ### Patch Editor (OV and HE)